 Right, the numbers look decent, but what does that actually mean for daily use?

 Gaming worked brilliantly.
-I spent several evenings playing Valorant and Warzone, and the latency stayed rock-solid.
+Latency stays rock-solid in games like Valorant and Warzone.
 No rubber-banding, no sudden ping spikes that get you killed.
-The WiFi 6 protocol’s improved handling of multiple devices helped here – my partner was streaming Netflix in the next room without affecting my gameplay.
+The WiFi 6 protocol's improved handling of multiple devices helped here - my partner was streaming Netflix in the next room without affecting my gameplay.

 Video calls were fine.
 Zoom meetings stayed stable even when someone else was downloading large files.
 The upload speeds (around 45 Mbps on 5GHz) were more than adequate for 1080p webcam feeds.